 Still, I don’t know why I’m telling you this?
 Do I take my own advice?

 Never… though I really should!
 Still, like many, I always find that Christmas is the last thing I want to be thinking about come January and then before I know it we’re in November and this mum is panicking BIG STYLE!

 Maybe next year I’ll order myself a big fat hamper filled to the brim with Christmas goodies!
 Who knows, I can only but hope I hear myself saying that in January!

 I hold my hands up, I do still have the stuff to buy and I do see one or two meltdowns on the horizon.

 Here’s a couple of things I will be doing to help avoid a blow up or a least a monster scale meltdown!

 The biggest advice I can give myself or anyone else who are yet to shop, would be not to get too stressed!
 (Easier said than done, I know).
 However, when I’m stressed Little man easily picks up on my mood and therefore becomes more stressed himself!
 This is an important lesson I’ve learnt to date, regardless of the time of year or situation.

 Another example why stressing is a super bad idea is the fact that it causes me to parent poorly, I can’t do the job that I’m meant to do, I become a wreck and becoming a wreck results in a worse meltdown from Little man.
-It’s all about remaining calm, dealing with the children best I can and getting the hell out off there!
+It’s all about remaining calm, dealing with the children best I can and getting the hell out of there!

-Yes, I’ve stood in the supermarket trying to educate my fellow shoppers on autism, aspergers or sensory processing and at any other time I’d say, ‘Yay… go for it’ but at this busy & already stressful time of year, my advice is worry about no one but you and the children, get your shopping and get on out of there.
+Yes, I’ve stood in the supermarket trying to educate my fellow shoppers on autism, Aspergers or sensory processing and at any other time, I’d say, ‘Yay… go for it’ but at this busy & already stressful time of year, my advice is worry about no one but you and the children, get your shopping and get on out of there.

 “Merry Christmas my child has Aspergers”